dhruvil410/Django-Weather-Web-App/README.md

 which is part of databse like here images of cities) is in media folder and all statics files (css,js,image which is part of html) is in static folder.
 Templates contain all html pages.
 User and Weather is app of dailyweather django environment. ccdata.txt conatins names of cities.
-ER diahram and relational schema are ER-diagram and relational schema of Database.
+ER diagram and relational schema are ER-diagram and relational schema of Database.

 when you complete you database setup and create table ,import weather_city.csv